 At any point in time in a Sprint, the total work remaining in the Sprint Backlog can be summed.
 The Development Team tracks this total work remaining at least for every Daily Scrum to project the likelihood of achieving the Sprint Goal.
 By tracking the remaining work throughout the Sprint, the Development Team can manage its progress.

 The Increment is the sum of all the Product Backlog items completed during a Sprint and the value of the increments of all previous Sprints.
 At the end of a Sprint, the new Increment must be “Done,” which means it must be in useable condition and meet the Scrum Team’s definition of “Done.”
-It must be in useable condition regardless of whether the Product Owner decides to actually release it.
+An increment is a body of inspectable, done work that supports empiricism at the end of the Sprint.
+The increment is a step toward a vision or goal.
+The increment must be in useable condition regardless of whether the Product Owner decides to release it.

 Scrum relies on transparency.
 Decisions to optimize value and control risk are made based on the perceived state of the artifacts.
 To the extent that transparency is complete, these decisions have a sound basis.
 To the extent that the artifacts are incompletely transparent, these decisions can be flawed, value may diminish and risk may increase.